 - May leave larger sized holes in your yard – these will fill in once grass grows

-2. Yard Butler Twist Tiller and Weed Puller
+2. Yard Butler Twist Tiller and Dandelion Puller

 The Yard Butler twist tiller measures 38-inches tall, so you won’t have to bend your back trying to get rid of the dandelions from your yard.
 It features a sturdy step plate, which allows you to position your leg over the tool, and push it deep into the soil.